nielshojen/offset/README.md

 Automatically process packages and scripts at logout

 ## Backstory
-Heavily based on (as in, reuses barely-tweaked code from) Joseph Chilcote's [Outset](https://github.com/chilcote/outset), which processes packages and scripts at boot and login.
-He believed the running of logout scripts was outside the scopes of his project and also had reservations about the implementation, so he suggested I could make it and call it _offset_, which is actually a great name, when you start looking at all the dictionary definitions of the word (a counterbalance, an offshoot, an actual outset still).
+Heavily based on Joseph Chilcote's [Outset](https://github.com/chilcote/outset), which processes packages and scripts at boot and login.
+He believed the running of logout scripts was outside the scope of his project and also had reservations about the implementation, so he suggested I could make it and call it _offset_, which is actually a great name, when you start looking at all the dictionary definitions of the word (a counterbalance, an offshoot, an actual outset still).

 There was a bit of debate about what method to use for this, since there is [a workaround](http://apple.stackexchange.com/a/151492) that uses a Launch Agent that then runs trapped code when the script gets SIGINT, SIGUP, or SIGTERM. chilcote had some concerns about that approach: that it does not respawn if killed prematurely, and that it will run the script's commands without warning the user if the Launch Agent is killed prematurely.
 Anecdotally, I haven't noticed any of these issues adversely affecting day-to-day functionality in my workplace, but if there's a tool that can be used by many people in various contexts, it's good to use a method that's a bit more thoroughly tested.